 It’s interesting how many times and ways you say good-bye to a child throughout their life.
 It seems to go on forever and maybe that’s the point: that the process of parenthood is evolutionary practice for letting go of so many other salient, important things… even life itself.
-I don’t know; that may be too heavy!
-But whatever else you can say about it, parenting is fraught with the demand to find balance between loving and letting go, and it always seems to find newer and ever more complex ways to test you at that.
+I don’t know; that may be too heavy, but whatever else you can say about it, parenting is fraught with the demand to find balance between loving and letting go, and it always seems to find newer and ever more complex ways to test you on that.

-It starts early, the pulling away; about the time of toddlerhood, when that three-year-old suddenly puts their foot down about a whole host of things (literally and figuratively).
-This streak of independence leads to the longer days of kindergarten, full-time grade school with after school programs; then middle school with its natural drift from family to friends, high school with more of the same (including, now, the full-time passion of puberty), all leading up to what one friend’s child called “really big boy school,” college, where all of life twists into the practice version of their truly leaving home.
+It starts early, the pulling away, somewhere around the time of toddlerhood, when that three-year-old suddenly puts their foot down about a whole host of things (literally and figuratively).
+This streak of independence leads to the longer days of kindergarten, full-time grade school with after-school programs; then middle school with its natural drift from family to friends, high school with more of the same (including, now, the full-time passion of puberty), all leading to what one friend’s child called, “really big boy school,” college, where all of life twists into the practice version of their truly leaving home.
 Brutal.
 Freeing.
 Confusing.
 Exhilarating.

-In looking through my series on Empty Nest Syndrome (links below), I realize we, here, really are well past that initial rite of passage.
+In looking through my series on Empty Nest Syndrome (links below), I realize we, here in this family, really are well past that initial rite of passage.
 He’s into his fourth year of a five-year program and if we hadn’t figured out by now how to gracefully transition from those long summer breaks to the exodus back to school, we’d be in trouble, because the next phase is fast approaching.
 The Actual Adult phase.
-When they move out, get a job, get their own place, maybe relocate to another city, fall in love, start building a life… on their own… no strings attached… no “breaks” to assuage the pang of missing them at the dinner table or seeing their bedroom messy, lights on and… occupied.
+When they move out, get a job, get their own place, maybe relocate to another city, fall in love, start building a life… on their own… no strings attached… no “breaks” to assuage the pang of missing them at the dinner table or seeing their bedroom messy, lights on, and occupied.

 Yes, we’re good at this latest transition.
 We barely blink.
-He packs up his car for the umpteenth time and heads north with nary a look back and before he can even make the turn onto the freeway, I’m into my day, to my work, to my own life; focused, driven… and with a big, fat, breath-choking lump in my throat.
+He packs up his car for the umpteenth time and heads north with nary a look back, and before he can even make the turn onto the freeway, I’m into my day, my work, my own life; focused, driven, and with… a big, fat, breath-choking lump in my throat.
 Goddamnit.
 Why does this still hurt??

 Drive safely, sweetheart.
-Stop if you get tired, check in when you can, don’t text and drive, and do good this semester.
+Stop if you get tired, check in when you can, don’t text and drive, and have a good semester.
 We love you and will see you soon.
 Bye, bye….(damnit, I can never find Kleenex when I need it… )